If you’ve landed on this page then you’re like many people who love to sing and are struggling with how to sing higher.

 Should you ever feel pain or discomfort while you sing, you should stop immediately.
 Pain is typically the first sign of poor singing technique.

 There are certain methods of training your voice that actually encourage the singer to dismiss pain and discomfort while learning a new technique or vocal effect, assuring the singer that this type of pain or discomfort will eventually diminish after the singer has become accustomed to singing a certain way.

 However, if the pain is persistent, then you should rest your voice.
-You may even need to see a throat specialist, as pain can be a serious sign of damage to the vocal folds.
-When the voice is used properly, there should never be any need for recuperation after singing.
+You may even need to see a throat specialist, as this can indicate damage to the vocal folds.

 Pay Attention To Small Changes In Your Voice

 In most cases, a singer will notice subtle changes in the quality of their voice without any discomfort or pain.
 The inability to sing at a softer volume, unsteadiness, hoarseness, range limitations or a voice that cuts out are all signs of injury, strain or fatigue.